mehmetkr/c4-final-project-starter-code/README.md

 # Instructions for use

-Enter a mathematical function expression next to "Enter a new function in terms of x" and click on the button to save and upload a graph of the function.
+Next to "Enter a new function in terms of x", enter a mathematical function expression, followed by a comma, followed by the starting value of x, followed by a comma and finally the ending value of x expression next to and click on the button to save and upload a graph of the function.
+Here are a few correct examples:

+    x + 5, -2, 5
+    x * x - 4, -10, 10
+    3*x*x*x - 2*x*x + x - 2, 0, 20

+After an image is created, right click and open it in a new tab to view an enlarged version and to download it.